-As discussed in Volume 5, Chapter 4, construction and operational activities associated with the Army AMDTF would be implemented in accordance with standard operating procedures (SOPs) and Best Management Practices (BMPs), and in accordance with applicable regulations to prevent impacts to water quality.
+Construction and operational activities associated with the Army AMDTF would be implemented in accordance with standard operating procedures (SOPs) and BMPs, and in accordance with applicable regulations.
+Therefore, no impacts to water quality from construction and operational activities are anticipated.